sibils/sibils-website/docs/api/biodiversitypmc/search.md

 ## Code sample

-A python script for demonstrating POST calls to the API, with multiple examples of Lucene style queries, is available at candy.hesge.ch/SIBiLS/MEDLINE/MEDLINE_search_POST_examples.py
+A python script for demonstrating POST calls to the API, with multiple examples of Lucene style queries:

 ```python
 import requests # not installed in default Python